 Negative social proof influences the reader in the wrong direction.
 It sends the message that lots of people are doing what you don’t want them to do.
 It doesn’t matter what the consequences are, the focus is on what the majority of people are actually doing.
 This kind of proof will turn against you quickly and without mercy.

-Comments like, “Don’t be like the 97 million that don’t do this and regret it,” or, “Too many people do this; be better than them and do this instead,” reinforce the actions you don’t want them to take.
+Comments like, “Don’t be like the 97 million that do this and regret it,” or, “Too many people do this; be better than them and do this instead,” reinforce the actions you don’t want them to take.
 Using them in your marketing strategies undermines all your previous work on advertising, writing copy, and building followers.

-Tips To Stay Positive
+Tips To Stay Away from the Negative

 - Isolate the desired action.
 Know what you want to influence your readers to do, and focus on examples of them doing that.
 Watch out for ‘not’ and ‘don’t’ to steer the action toward something instead of away.